 Introverted thinkers are no different in this regard, they take a data-driven approach to life and enjoy creating models of the world that match reality as closely as possible.

-When it comes to decision making, introverted thinkers do not rush into things, but rather weigh all of the pros and cons before deciding what is going to be best for them.
+When it comes to decision-making, introverted thinkers do not rush into things, but rather weigh all of the pros and cons before deciding what is going to be best for them.

+They also want to make sure they know how any future consequences will affect them before committing.
 This makes them excellent planners and strategists because they can see several steps ahead when it comes to potential outcomes.

+Introverted thinkers are also more focused on the one or two things that they find most interesting.
 This makes them excellent at immersing themselves in a task and seeing it through to completion, but bad at making small talk with strangers or maintaining long-term relationships.

 I am: an introverted thinker Introverted thinking is an information-gathering process that relies primarily on internally generated knowledge (i.e., facts you know from your own life experiences).